Escanaba and Lake Superior Railroad: Founding to 1978

 Isaac Stephenson, Jefferson Sinclair, Daniel Wells Jr., Harrison Ludington, and Nelson Ludington were the founders of the N. Ludington Company.
 It was again renamed to the I. Stephenson company when Isaac Stephenson became majority owner in the same year.
 The N. Ludington Company became part of this company, and along with being rebranded as the Escanaba River Company, became a subsidiary of this new company in 1888.
 The Escanaba River Co. constructed 7 mi to connect the company to hardwood reserves west of Wells and Escanaba.
-Work began in 1898 to extend the track 31 mi from Wells northwest to Watson and was completed in 1899.
+Work began in 1898 to extend the track 31 mi from Wells northwest to Watson, Michigan and was completed in 1899.

 A branch line referred to Ford River was constructed in 1899 from Watson for a distance of 8.7 mi.
 This branch was abandoned in 1910.
 In 1902, the E&LS built 3 mi of track southeast out of Wells into the center of Escanaba.